Curious-Junior/Opencv_Feature_Snippets/Summaries.md

 ### Practical:

 - Use the goodFeaturesToTrack in opencv on a grayscale version of your image.
-- Go though each of the corners in the returned list with a for loop and plot every single one on the image with opencv's cirlce function.
+- Go though each of the corners in the returned list with a for loop and plot every single one on the image with opencv's circle function.

 ### Theoretical: